nlothian/Acuitra/infrastructure/base-images/zerovm-python/README.md

 ## How?

+### Pull

+'''
+sudo docker pull nlothian/zerovm_python
+'''

+### Build

 ZeroVM has some dependencies which are not available via apt-get in Ubunutu.
 The build script will fetch them and build the Docker image

-### Build

 ```
 ./build.sh